 Where to drink wine in Bucharest in an outdoor summer garden?
-I’ll tell you about my favourites summer gardens in Bucharest, with chill vibes and great vine.
+I’ll tell you about my favourites summer gardens in Bucharest, with chill vibes and great wine.
 Sure, some close when September comes and some stay open until late in the autumn.

 So let’s discover these stunning wine bars and gardens in Bucharest you have to visit for drinks and food.
 Fancy or relaxed, there are all kinds of summer gardens in Bucharest.
 And they all have wine.

 And if you know all these summer gardens for drinks and food, check out some cool rooftops in Bucharest if you’re looking for more awesome places to hang out.

 Address: They have relocated to 44-46 Calea Dorobanti until 2021.
 They share the location with Gradina Dorobanti.
 Their original location is under renovation.

 Eden is one of the most famous places to visit in Bucharest during summer.
 It’s more of a relaxed, hobo chic, hippie, hipster place to drink a beer, where you’ll see people with their bikes.
 Eden garden is actually the backyard of an old building on Victoria Avenue, the famous street from Bucharest.

 Since it got so popular, they expanded the area, having multiple bars, some basic food options and a smoothie bar.